bil0u/Cemu-Save-Switcher/README.md

 ### First run

-You will be asked to select your Cemu *mlc01* folder.
+You will be asked for a couple of things

+1. Select your Cemu `mlc01` folder.
-Then to input the nickname of the current owner of *mlc01/usr/save*
+2. Input the nickname of the current owner of `mlc01/usr/save`

-You can add more user to handle now, or later.
+3. Add more users (you can do it later)

-It will create an XML config file in the folder where the script resides
+It will create an XML config file storing these informations where the script resides

 ### Regular run